Untitled image - 2026-02-14T195217.927

 “Can diet influence TAC and skin aging?”
 Yes, profoundly.
 What you consume significantly bolsters your systemic antioxidant defences, highlighting how an “inside-out” approach is a powerful strategy.

-A diagram illsutrating the implications of diet and environmental conditions on Total Antioxidants Capacity
+The implications of diet and environmental conditions on Total Antioxidants Capacity

 What Can Be Done About Sun Damage to Skin?